Quick Answer

 Teletrac Navman

 For most small trades businesses running 2-10 vans, the choice comes down to Vimcar versus Quartix.
 Both are priced similarly on annual contracts.
 Vimcar wins on ease of installation and the 30-day money-back guarantee.
-Quartix wins on contract transparency, lifetime hardware warranty, and being a hardwired (therefore Thatcham-eligible) unit.
+Quartix wins on contract transparency, lifetime hardware warranty, and offering a hardwired option that is Thatcham-eligible (they also have a self-install Plug & Track OBD device).

 Best for SMEs (2-10 vans): Vimcar at £7.90/mo.
 Self-install, money-back guarantee, clean app.